jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 I learned throughout this reading that at the time you can have enormous amounts of success and fail on the tiny things, as well as that it's alright to be nervous to try a prototype out, sometimes you just have to give it a shot.
 Scott Sullivan likened it as getting punched in the face once it happens once it not so bad anymore.
 Once you've tried something or not as hard to try it again.

-Another thing I learned is that the prototyping phase of development isn't as instantaneous i once thought, instead I realised that many different prototypes are required before the designer can reach a final product, but even then it can usually be further developed.
+Another thing I learned is that the prototyping phase of development isn't as instantaneous I once thought, instead I realised that many different prototypes are required before the designer can reach a final product, but even then it can usually be further developed.

 I would like to learn more about the online tools Processing and Arduino.
 I want to know about these programs as I hadn't realised programs used interactions to helped learn to code.
 I'm also interested in how they work to teach coding.